-Gambling over the internet is unlawful, including online casinos, online poker, and online sports betting.
+Gambling over the internet is unlawful, including New Mexico online casinos, online poker, and online sports betting.
 There are no laws for fantasy sports contests, but the hobby is tolerated by the state as it is seen as a game of skill, not online gambling.

 The New Mexico Lottery falls under the New Mexico Lottery Act.
 The state lottery is a member of the Multi-State Lottery Association (MUSL).
 This means that players (18+) from New Mexico can participate in interstate lottery draws, including Mega Millions, Powerball, et cetera.
 Tickets can be purchased from any authorized retailer.

 The state offers several local draw games, including Roadrunner Cash, Pick 3, Lucky Numbers Bingo, and Quicksters.
 Scratch tickets can also be purchased in the state.

 Regularly scheduled games of chance conducted by qualifying organizations require a license as per The Bingo and Raffle Act.
 Here, qualifying non-profits across New Mexico may offer bingo, raffle tickets, or pull tabs.

 Qualifying non-profits include religious, patriotic, educational, or public-spirited entities.
 Individual prizes on raffles may not exceed $75,000.
 Bingos or raffles cannot be held more than once every three consecutive months or four times per year.
 Some non-profit organizations may also offer slot machines.